Ashley Horace Thorndike: Early life

 Thorndike was born in Houlton, Maine on December 26, 1871.
 He was the son of a clergyman Edward R Thorndike, and the brother of Lynn Thorndike, an American historian of medieval science and alchemy, and Edward Lee Thorndike, known for being the father of modern educational psychology.

 He graduated from Wesleyan University in 1893 followed by a masters degree from Harvard University in 1896 and a PhD in 1898.

 Career

 Before coming to Columbia University, he was a principal at Smith Academy in Hatfield, Massachusetts, and was an instructor at Boston University, Western Reserve University, and Northwestern University, where he was a professor of English from 1902 to 1906.
 At Columbia, he taught and wrote several notable textbooks, including Facts about Shakespeare (as coauthor), Tragedy, and English Comedy.
 He died of a heart attack in Manhattan as he was walking home from a club dinner.
-He was the brother of the medieval historian Lynn Thorndike.
+At his death he was serving as president of the original Shakespeare Association of America.
+He was the brother of the medieval historian Lynn Thorndike who also taught at Columbia.
 He introduced the term "revenge tragedy" in 1900 to label a class of plays written in the late Elizabethan and early Jacobean eras.

 In 1927 he delivered the British Academy's Shakespeare Lecture.